Orangestack-com/languages-app-base-plugin/README.md

 # Languages Base Plugin for Application Stack

-This is a plugin that creates the minimal strutucture for a Application Stack projects.
+This is a plugin that creates the minimal structure for Application Stack projects.